-Over the past 35 years, the Chicago region has received the largest share of the Foundation’s philanthropy: $1.1 billion invested in 1,300 organizations and individuals across the city and especially in low-income neighborhoods – more than any other place in the world.
+Over the past 35 years, the Chicago region has received the largest share of the Foundation’s philanthropy: $1.2 billion invested in more than 1,500 organizations and individuals across the city and especially in low-income neighborhoods – more than any other place in the world.

 “MacArthur is deeply committed to Chicago,” said Foundation President Julia Stasch.
 “These new awards build on our long local history and our commitment to help address some of the city’s most pressing challenges – from spurring economic development and creating jobs in struggling neighborhoods to preventing violence, from promoting police reform and accountability to creating opportunities for youth.”